 (Select all that apply.)

-For years, we have been innovating how we audit, including by using smart technologies to extract data remotely, analyze it, and uncover insights that we can share and drill into with clients, where appropriate.
+For years, we have been innovating how we audit, including by using smart technologies to extract data remotely, analyze it and uncover insights that we can share and analyze with clients, where appropriate.
 And we’re always looking for new tech-enabled solutions: Of the utmost importance right now is the health and safety of our people as they migrate back to the workplace and client sites.

 In order to conduct virtual business effectively, you need a workforce that is up to the task.
 At PwC, the transition to remote working was smooth — in part because of our firm’s $3 billion New world.
-New skills upskilling commitment, which equipped all 55,000 US partners and staff with essential tools, digital acumen and new ways of working.
-As a result, our workforce was prepared when COVID-19 hit and was able to deal with the sudden shift to a virtual environment when all of our people moved to remote work.
+New skills. upskilling commitment, which equipped all 55,000 US partners and staff with essential tools, digital acumen and new ways of working.
+As a result, our workforce was prepared when COVID-19 hit and was able to deal with the sudden shift to a virtual environment when they all moved to remote work.

 In order to make up for a lack of in-person contact, it’s critical to prioritize communication and collaboration in a virtual work environment.
 And that requires more than just having a video meeting here and there.
 It’s about establishing transparency and connection when you can’t be face to face.

-Digital collaboration platforms can help with collaboration, supervision and review among teams; help centralize and simplify communication flows; and integrate third-party chat, email and calendar tools.
+Digital collaboration platforms can help with collaboration, supervision and review among teams, can help centralize and simplify communication flows and integrate third-party chat, email and calendar tools.
 It’s not just about communicating with the team — communication with clients and other stakeholders is equally (or even more) important.

-Your company’s and customers’ control environment likely changed over the course of the pandemic, including the move to remote work and process flows, along with changes to business conditions and work volume.
+Your company’s and customers’ control environment likely changed over the course of the pandemic, including the move to remote work and process flows, as well as changes to business conditions and work volume.
 So it’s critical to evaluate internal controls as you move to a hybrid model that combines both remote and on-site work.